yuezhizizhang/yuezhizizhang.github.io/_posts/2019-03-27-angular-unit-tests-tricks.markdown

 ### No11.
 How to make the unit test codes DRY?

 The simplest way is writing the repeated codes into functions.
-For instance, getElementById could be an arrow function.
+For instance, getElementById could be an arrow function, getService is another one.

 ```typescript
 const getElementById = (id) => fixture.nativeElement.querySelector(id);